Situationally-aware Path Planning Exploiting 3D Scene Graphs: Related Works

 \subsection{3D Scene Graphs for Path Planning}

-The structured representation of 3D scene graphs has been predominantly employed for task planning by using their hierarchical structure~\cite{agia2022taskography,ni2024grid,ray2024task}, and even incorporating natural language processing~\cite{rana2023sayplan,dai2024,gu2024conceptgraphs} by using \ac{LLM}s to match keywords in human-intuitive commands to nodes in the scene graph.
-Other works have utilized scene graphs to reason~\cite{amiri2022reasoning}, infer~\cite{gu2024conceptgraphs,rajvanshi2024saynav}, or learn~\cite{ravichandran2022hierarchical} navigation actions and policies.
-However, their application to low-level path planning in geometric spaces remains highly underexplored.
+The structured representation of 3D scene graphs has been predominantly employed for task planning by using their hierarchical structure~\cite{agia2022taskography,ray2024task}, and even incorporating natural language processing~\cite{rana2023sayplan,gu2024conceptgraphs} by using \ac{LLM}s to match keywords in human-intuitive commands to nodes in the scene graph.
+Other works have utilized scene graphs to reason~\cite{amiri2022reasoning}, infer~\cite{rajvanshi2024saynav}, or learn~\cite{ravichandran2022hierarchical} navigation actions and policies.
+However, these approaches plan at the semantic level and then delegate motion to geometric planners that plan over a large area, without using semantics to constrain and partition the search space.

 Recently, HOV-SG~\cite{Werby-RSS-24} processes natural language queries across three levels of abstraction (floor, room, and object) to exploit the hierarchical structure of a scene graph and progressively narrow down the solution space.
-However, this is only used to identify the goal node for navigation; the path planning still relies on a Voronoi graph over the entirety of the free space, which does not scale well.
+However, this is only used to identify the goal node for navigation; the path planning still relies on a Voronoi graph over the entirety of the free space, which is not scalable to large areas.

 The approach closest to ours is that of Ray \etal~\cite{ray2024task}, who proposed a task and motion planning framework over 3D scene graphs.
 Their method partitions the traversable space into \textit{places} and employs a tri-level planner for hierarchical planning.
 However, the \textit{places} are structured in a grid-like fashion and lack high-level semantic meaning.
 Moreover, their focus is primarily on plan feasibility, without exploiting the potential gains in efficiency or parallelism that S-Path offers.